kunal-talwar/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

                                agg_share: AggShare,
                                ) -> AggShare:
         """
-        Add noise to aggregate share, if required by the Aggregator-DP mechanism.
+        Add noise to aggregate share, if required by the Aggregator randomization mechanism.
 The default implementation is to do nothing.
         """
         return agg_share